Wedbush Reiterates 2seventy bio (TSVT) Outperform Recommendation

 Baker Bros.
 Advisors holds 2,498K shares representing 4.98% ownership of the company.
 In it's prior filing, the firm reported owning 2,063K shares, representing an increase of 17.41%.
 The firm increased its portfolio allocation in TSVT by 19.41% over the last quarter.

+Orbimed Advisors holds 2,392K shares representing 4.76% ownership of the company.
+In it's prior filing, the firm reported owning 1,041K shares, representing an increase of 56.46%.
+The firm increased its portfolio allocation in TSVT by 155.49% over the last quarter.

 Citadel Advisors holds 2,366K shares representing 4.71% ownership of the company.
-No change in the last quarter.

-VGHCX - Vanguard Health Care Fund Investor Shares holds 2,047K shares representing 4.08% ownership of the company.
-No change in the last quarter.
+In it's prior filing, the firm reported owning 262K shares, representing an increase of 88.94%.
+The firm increased its portfolio allocation in TSVT by 704.07% over the last quarter.

 2seventy bio Background Information